mysticatea/cpx/README.md

                               This attributes are uid, gid, atime, and mtime.
     -t, --transform <name>    A module name to transform each file. cpx lookups the specified name via "require()".
+    -u, --update              The flag to not overwrite files on destination if the source file is older.
     -v, --verbose             Print copied/removed files.
     -V, --version             Print the version number
     -w, --watch               Watch for files that matches <source>, and copy